 Avoid drinking over your laptop

 If you have a habit of placing your drink near your laptop while it’s running, then you need to rectify it.
-This is because if you spill liquid onto the computer, it can cause damage to its essential parts like chips and components.
+This is because if you spill liquid onto the HP laptop or notebook, it can cause damage to its essential parts like chips and components.
 So, make sure that you place your drinks away from your keyboard.
 Also, avoid eating above your keyboard since the food’s crumbs and particles can go to its crevices, causing problems later on.

 Put your Computer in a case